 Dining: Downtown, The Pines has a large and pleasant outdoor beer garden/recreation area, a good place for a family to eat with small children.
 Inside, it serves large portions of German food (half portions are available).

 On the north edge of town, the Cranberry Inn serves such dishes as roast duck and butternut-squash ravioli as well as northwoods classics, including a Friday fish fry and Saturday-night prime rib.

-Groceries: On the south edge of Mercer, Snow's Family Market IGA has its own bakery, deli and one of the region's best selections of mix-and-match craft beer.
+Groceries: On the south edge of Mercer, Snow's Family Market has its own bakery, deli and one of the region's best selections of mix-and-match craft beer.

 Lodgings: The Cranberry Inn has eight northwoods-style motel rooms.